On the GKZ discriminant locus: Abstract

 \section{Abstract}

-The ``stringy Kähler moduli space'' of a (Calabi-Yau) toric variety is conjecturally given by a quotient of the complement of the ``principal $A$-determinant'' locus.
-The latter is the union of the \emph{closures} of those discriminant loci of the Laurent polynomials associated to the faces of $A$ \emph{that are hypersurfaces}.
+Let $A$ be an integral matrix and let $P$ be the convex hull of its columns.
+By a result of Gelfand, Kapranov and Zelevinski, the so-called principal $A$-determinant locus is equal to the union of the \emph{closures} of the discriminant loci of the Laurent polynomials associated to the faces of $P$ \emph{that are hypersurfaces}.
 In this short note we show that it is also the straightforward union of all the discriminant loci, i.e.\ we may include those of higher codimension, and there is no need to take closures.
 This answers a question by Kite and Segal.